fabiopernisi/PromptingThesis/README.md

 The GSM8k_subset folder  contains the part of the GSM8k dataset used in the CoT empirical analysis.

 Finally, the PromptTuningNotebook contains the notebook for the Prompt-Tuning experiment (section 3.5).
-Code in the notebook is adapted from [here](https://huggingface.co/docs/peft/task_guides/clm-prompt-tuning).
+Code in the notebook is adapted from the [Huggingface Task Guide](https://huggingface.co/docs/peft/task_guides/clm-prompt-tuning).